sayantanHack/Argument-vector-count-argv-argc-/README.md

 This is a code about argument counts and argument vector .

 # Why args in Cli ?
 Sometimes we have to give some args through cli (specially in case of cli tools).
+Basically the argc is a int datatype and argvis string (mainly character pointer) .argv is an array of char pointer.

 # Sooo how it works ?
 There have no rocket science behind it .